HarvestAPI/apify-linkedin-profile-search/README.md

 - For searching by **keywords without filters**, consider using our [LinkedIn Profile Search by services Actor](https://apify.com/harvestapi/linkedin-profile-search-by-services).
 It's cheaper, doesn't apply rate limits, and can be used at a larger scale.
 The drawback is that it doesn't support many filters and may find fewer profiles.
 - For searches by a person's **full name**, we recommend using our [Profile Search by name](https://apify.com/harvestapi/linkedin-profile-search-by-name) Actor instead.
+- For scraping profiles by profile URLs, please use our [Linkedin Profile Scraper](https://apify.com/harvestapi/linkedin-profile-scraper).
 - Find more LinkedIn scraping actors [https://apify.com/harvestapi](https://apify.com/harvestapi).

 ## How It Works